atdurai/task/README.md

 ### 4. Run the Project

-Start the task service by running the following command:
+Start the Task service by running the following command:

 ```bash
 npm start